 A trip down memory lane

 Today’s post is written in first person by Blake Pack, who runs our blog.
-It pairs perfectly with this classic by The Who.

 One of my favorite things to do as a kid was to jump in the truck with my dad and drive around town as he ran his errands.
 As kids, we welcomed every opportunity to put off our weekend chores.
 A trip with dad to run errands was a guaranteed 3+ hour intermission.